Beholding the Arctic’s Wonders—And Its Melting Future for Atmos Magazine

 Emery’s new series of nature PAINTINGS featured on the cover THE PLANT

-To highlight the need for well-regulated marine protected areas, Emery has created a large body of over 100 underwater images
+To highlight the need for well-regulated marine protected areas, Emery has created a portfolio of over 100 underwater images

-Lena C Emery designs a series of furniture and object as part of THE OIHARA RESEARCH PROJECT [TORP] by
+Lena C Emery designs a series of furniture and objects as part of THE OIHARA RESEARCH PROJECT [TORP]

 There is an emerging consensus that the health of the planet depends on the coexistence between rapidly growing cities and the natural world, yet few frameworks or tools are being provided to allow those living in cities to incorporate nature within their encapsulated lives.
-Drawing on the insights of the natural world, The Oihara Research Project [TORP] examines possible solutions through the creation of functional objects and experiences based in nature.
+Drawing on the insights of the natural world, TORP examines possible solutions through the creation of functional objects and experiences based in nature.

 New print editions added